 Adventure.com strives to be a low-emissions travel publication.
 We are powered by, but editorially independent of, Intrepid Travel, the world’s largest travel B Corp, who help ensure Adventure.com maintains high standards of sustainability in our work and activities.
 You can visit our sustainability page or read our Contributor Impact Guidelines for more information.

-Oliver is the Australia editor of Adventure.com.
+Oliver is the editor-in-chief of Adventure.com.
 At any given moment, he will do almost anything for a taco and a cold beer.

 Can't find what you're looking for?
 Try using these tags: